CharaChorder/docs/docs/Beta Releases.rst

 Disconnect issues
 ^^^^^^^^^^^^^^^^^

-We've identified a potential workaround for intermittent disconnects primarily on MacOS and Windows.
-It's available as the "aggressive reporting" setting.
-We're still continuing to investigate as we gather feedback from this change.
+We added a new "aggressive reporting" setting in the hope that it would help improve intermittent disconnects, particularly on MacOS and Windows.
+However, user feedback indicates that this change has had no effect on the issue.
+Our team is continuing to investigate and work on solutions.

 LEDs can now be fully turned off
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^